 27-100 Engineering the Materials of the Future

 Materials form the foundation for all engineering applications.
-Advances in materials and their processing are driving all technologies, including the broad areas of nano-, bio-, energy, and electronic (information) technology.
-Performance requirements for future applications require that engineers continue to design both new structures and new processing methods in order to engineer materials having improved properties.
+Advances in materials and their processing drive all technologies, including the broad areas of nano-, bio-, energy, and electronic (information) technology.
+Performance requirements for future applications require that engineers continue to design both new structures and new processing methods in order to engineer materials with improved properties.
 Applications such as optical communication, tissue and bone replacement, fuel cells, and information storage, to name a few, exemplify areas where new materials are required to realize many of the envisioned future technologies.
 This course provides an introduction to how science and engineering can be exploited to design materials for many applications.
 The principles behind the design and exploitation of metals, ceramics, polymers, and composites are presented using examples from everyday life, as well as from existing, new, and future technologies.
 A series of laboratory experiments are used as a hands-on approach to illustrating modern practices used in the processing and characterization of materials and for understanding and improving materials' properties.

 Learn more: 27-100 Engineering the Materials of the Future

 19-101 Introduction to Engineering & Public Policy (Spring only)

 This course examines the processes of public and private decision-making and of policy formation, which shape the evolution of technology and its impact on our society.
 Technology plays an important role in shaping our worlds.
 At the same time, social forces often play a central role in the evolution of a technology.
 A particular technology, such as an automobile or computer, is chosen to study technology and policy in context.
 Specific topics covered in the case of the automobile includes automotive design and manufacture, safety, pollution, fuel economy, and their interactions.
 In each area, we discuss the technological and institutional issues, their interaction, the possible need for public policy, and the factors that govern the policy.
 The course will involve several group problem-solving sessions.